Skip to content

 repository:

-url: <https_or_ssh_repository_url>
+url: <https-or-ssh-repository-url>

 secretName: burrito-repo